skatkov/stoic/README.md

 Everyone is welcome to contribute.

 ## TODO's
-I've been brainstorming for possible implements and here is a rough list of ideas:
+I've been brainstorming for possible improvements and here is a rough list of ideas with no particular order:

 - Provide a calendar like view overlayed with existing entries - `stoic entries`
 - show/edit certain journal entires